NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 This example required care to address the in-place rotations, which resulted in very little perspective change between nearby images (hence in uncertain triangulated points), a wide range of resolutions and distances, and occlusions (which resulted in holes).
-Other difficulties were the low resolution and unique imaging modality of ``haz_cam``, which made it tricky to find interest point matches (tie points) to other sensor data.
+Another difficulty was the low resolution and unique imaging modality of ``haz_cam``, which made it tricky to find interest point matches (tie points) to other sensor data.